-State Revenues - State revenues will provide \$21.3 million or 57% of the \$37.2 million Fiscal Year 2014-2015 School operating budget.
+State Revenues - State revenues will provide \$21.8 million or 57% of the \$38.0 million Fiscal Year 2015-2016 School operating budget.
 These revenues are divided into three categories:

 - Sales Tax - Includes revenue from one and one eighth (1 1/8) cent of the State sales tax returned to localities, designated for public school education.
 This component of State sales tax is distributed on the basis of a locality's school age population.
-The Fiscal Year 2014-2015 estimated amount of sales tax revenues is \$4.3 million which represents a 2% increase over FY2014-2014.
-This is a direct result of the economy.

-- Standards of Quality Funds (SOQ) - These are distributed upon an "equalized" formula that takes into account a locality's ability to pay.
+The Fiscal Year 2015-2016 estimated amount of sales tax revenues is \$4.3 million which represents a 2% increase over FY2014-2015.
+This is a direct result of the economy. - Standards of Quality Funds (SOQ) - These are distributed upon an "equalized" formula that takes into account a locality's ability to pay.
 This "composite index" is applied to various revenue accounts to ensure an equitable distribution of State funds to all school districts.
-King George's Composite Index is 37.74 percent.
-The State provides the remaining 62.26 percent of the estimated SOQ costs.
+King George's Composite Index is 0.3774.
+The State provides the remaining 67.77 percent of the estimated SOQ costs.
 For each SOQ item, the State has established a per pupil cost for each locality based upon the school district's cost experience and the State's established staffing for the specific initiative.
 State revenue from this item is established by multiplying the number of students in average daily membership by the per pupil amount, then by the composite index. - State Categorical Funds - This funding stream is offered as an offset to specific services provided by the local school district.
 Funds are provided in direct relation to the cost and level of services provided.

-Federal Revenues - Federal revenues will provide \$1.4 million or 4% of the \$37.2 million FY2014-2015 School operating budget.
-This represents a 5% decrease over FY2014-2015.
+Federal Revenues - Federal revenues will provide \$1.5 million or 4% of the \$38.0 million FY2015-2016 School operating budget.
+This represents an increase over FY2014-2015.
 This is mainly due to differences in grants received from Federal programs, additional grants may be awarded throughout the fiscal year from Federal programs.